Learning to Reconstruct Missing Data from Spatiotemporal Graphs with Sparse Observations: Detailed experimental setup

 For the spatiotemporal Transformer baseline, we use the same training strategy and a similar hyperparameters configuration of \hiermodel: $L=5$ layers; $4$ attention heads; hidden size and feed-forward size of $64$ and $128$ units, respectively.
 For SAITS, we use the code provided by the authors\footnote{\url{https://github.com/WenjieDu/SAITS}}.
 Hyperparameters for SAITS have been selected on the validation set with a random search by using hyperparameter ranges from the original paper.

 All the models were developed in Python~\cite{rossum2009python} using PyTorch~\cite{paszke2019pytorch}, PyG~\cite{fey2019fast} and Torch Spatiotemporal~\cite{Cini_Torch_Spatiotemporal_2022}.
 We use Neptune\footnote{\url{https://neptune.ai/}}~\cite{neptune2021neptune} for experiments tracking.
-The code to reproduce the experiments of the paper will be released upon publication.
+The code to reproduce the experiments of the paper is available as supplementary material.
 All the experiments have been run in a cluster using GPU-enabled nodes with different hardware setups.
 Running times of \hiermodel\ training on a node equipped with a 12GB NVIDIA Titan V GPU range from 4 to 14 hours (depending on the dataset).
 For \gls{model} we used a node with 40GB NVIDIA A100 GPU, with running times ranging from 4 to 26 hours.